D4vidDf/D4vidDf/README.md

 </br>
-<h1 align=left>d4viddf</h1>
+<h1 align=center>d4viddf</h1>
-<p align=center>I'm David, a 25 year old programmer that due to some halth issues i can only programm for only half an hour a day </p>
+<p align=center>I'm David, a 25 year old programmer that due to some halth issues i can only programm for only half an hour a day.</p>
-<p align=center>My objective is to build tools that help us have a better life</p>
+<p align=center>My objective is to build tools that help us have a better life.</p>
-<p align=center>Currently working on PillPal, a free medication reminder app that wants to help users not miss a dose</p>
+<p align=center>Currently working on PillPal, a free medication reminder app that wants to help users not miss a dose.</p>
 </br>
 <h1>Things I code with</h1>
 </br>